 Leanne and her husband John were married in 2017 and are excited to start their lives together dreaming big!

 Co-Owner, Executive Director

 Jacqueline has been involved in pageantry, as a competitor, titleholder, judge, coach, producer, emcee, and recruiter for over 15 years.
 Her journey in pageantry began when a teacher recommended her to enter a pageant to break her away from her introverted personality.
 “I’ll never forget her words when she told me that it would change my life”, and, boy, did it ever.
 Jacqueline’s career in pageantry has not only lead her to being crowned once, but has lead her to win five state titles.
 Her state titles include, 2004 Miss New York American Coed, 2006 National American Miss New York, 2008 Miss New York Galaxy, 2010 Miss New York International, and 2012 Miss Puerto Rico United States.
 In addition to her state titles, Jacqueline has been awarded many highpoint awards in modeling, spokes model, photogenic, evening gown, and also being recognized as a semi-finalist, and top 5 on the national level.
 She has also been nominated to be featured in Pageantry Magazine’s, “Who’s Who in Pageantry”.
 Jacqueline recognizes the highlight of her career as being awarded pageantry’s highest award not once, but twice; “Pageantry’s Spirit Award.”

 Jacqueline has spent years promoting her platform hangPROUD an organization that was designed to promote positive self-esteem among young women and men through positive action, such as volunteerism.
 Jacqueline’s humanitarian efforts not only touched people here in the state of New York, but also internationally.
 One of her biggest accomplishments was leading her “Proud Girls on the Move” team to raising funds to continue the education of one young girl in South Africa to Nelson Mandela University.

 Jacqueline was invited to join the Long Island Pageants team by the pageant’s founder Lori Thomas in 2012.
 She has experienced success as a coach as she has had girls crowned on the Long Island stage back-to-back since she came aboard.
-An outstanding five of Jacqueline’s girls have been crowned.
+An outstanding six of Jacqueline’s girls have been crowned.